General Overview

 In the change order use case (UC), the design for the organization model in BPM Business Studio would look like this:

-Creating the design is done following a familiar pattern, the organization is divided in organization units and each of them has positions, so any organization structure can be modeled.
+Creating the design is done following a familiar pattern, the organization is divided into organization units and each of them has positions, so any organization structure can be modeled.

-The process design is also of a very familiar type, with drag and drop artefacts, swim lines and connections.
+The process design is also of a very familiar type, with drag-and-drop artifacts, swim lines, and connections.
 The same interface is used to create basic rules and events to control the flow.

 A simplified implementation of the use case would look like this:

-Workspace, is Ajax web client that allows user interaction with work lists.
+Workspace is an Ajax web client that allows user interaction with work lists.
 It can be easily customized and configured based on the requirements of a specific enterprise.

-Openspace, is a gadget based client, build using GWT (GoogleWeb Toolkit).
+Openspace is a gadget-based client, built using GWT (GoogleWeb Toolkit).
 Users can add web content from different sources as well as gadgets.
-At the same time the user can customize how that content is displayed.
+At the same time, the user can customize how that content is displayed.
 There is also an Openspace version for mobile devices.

-The Service Task can be anything from E-Mail activity, Web Service call, DB call to custom Java code.
-In the sample UC will use this to automate the send e-mail task, so for example if the Organizing Manager rejects the order, he simply clicks on the Reject button on his form, and “Send Mail to Customer” service task does the rest.
+can be anything from E-Mail activity, Web Service calls, and DB calls to custom Java code.
+In the sample UC will use this to automate the send e-mail task, so for example, if the Organizing Manager rejects the order, he simply clicks on the Reject button on his form, and the “Send Mail to Customer” service task does the rest.

 TIBCO Business Studio has simulation capabilities, which allow process designers to test and refine the processes before implementation.
-In the UC we can start the simulation by setting up initial data, like users tasks length in time, and participants’ unit cost.
-Then run the process model and monitor how it behaves, increase the load and check for bottlenecks or areas of high delay or cost.
-Additionally, Business Studio has number of reporting capabilities to catch and show this.
-Next we can redesign the model and run the simulation again.
-We can repeat this until the result are acceptable, and to do all this we need only Business Studio environment.
+In the UC we can start the simulation by setting up initial data, like users’ tasks length in time, and participants’ unit cost.
+Then run the process model and monitor how it behaves, increase the load, and check for bottlenecks or areas of high delay or cost.
+Additionally, Business Studio has a number of reporting capabilities to catch and show this.
+Next, we can redesign the model and run the simulation again.
+We can repeat this until the results are acceptable, and to do all this we need only a Business Studio environment.

 Once the process design is completed we can get it deployed using the same Business Studio environment.
-In conclusion we can say, that one of the most significant features of TIBCO Business Studio is that it provides single environment for process modeling, testing, simulation and deployment, covering both business and technical users.
+In conclusion, we can say, that one of the most significant features of TIBCO Business Studio is that it provides a single environment for process modeling, testing, simulation, and deployment, covering both business and technical users.

-Next will go thru the rest of the AMX BPM architecture parts.
+Next will go through the rest of the AMX BPM architecture parts.

 The following diagram can give one more representation of the AMX BPM Architecture: